artisticat1/obsidian-latex-suite/DOCS.md

 ### Regex snippets
+[Regular expressions](https://en.wikipedia.org/wiki/Regular_expression) are sequences of characters that specify a match pattern.
+(If you're unfamiliar with regex, [here's a tutorial you might like to check out](https://regexone.com).)

+In Latex Suite, you can use regular expressions to write more general snippets that expand according to some match pattern that you specify.

  To create a regex snippet, you can
 - use the `r` option, or
 - make the `trigger` a RegExp literal (such as `/regex-goes-here/`).